Sunfish (sailboat): Waypoints

-Sunfish Builder Chronology
+Sunfish builder chronology

 Sunfish in racing

 For most One-Design Class eligible boats, the number of boats built and the number of boats registered in the racing class are closely related.
 This makes the boat and the racing Class practically one and the same.
 The Sunfish is an anomaly to this more familiar symbiotic relationship.

-The Sunfish Class Association reported in 2001, Sunfish production had exceeded 300,000 boats.
-The registrar for One Design sailing in the United States, US Sailing, reported in a 2004 survey, Sunfish Class membership numbered 1,573.
+The Sunfish Class Association reported in 2001 that Sunfish production had exceeded 300,000 boats.
+The registrar for One Design sailing in the United States, US Sailing, reported in a 2004 survey that Sunfish Class membership numbered 1,573.
 This does not mean Sunfish isn’t a preferred race boat.
 On the contrary, at 1,573 Class members, Sunfish ranks in the upper percentile of boats involved with organized racing in the U.S. It does, however, demonstrate the boat’s above average versatility to suit a broader range of sailing applications.

 Fun racing

 Recreational, "friendly competition" played a key role in establishing the renowned popularity of the Alcort boat designs.
 Events of past and present, such as the Connecticut River race, Seattle's Duck Dodge, and the Hampton Roads Sunfish Challenge & Dinghy Distance Race, now in its 10th year, serve as examples of the sort of fun Sunfish sailors have without getting too serious.